-New Practitioners need to attend a total of 45 hours of training by the end of their first three years of independent practice.
+New Practitioners need to attend a total of 45 hours of training by the end of their first three years of independent practice (becoming a tenant or commencing a 3rd six or held a practising certificate for less than 3 full calendar years).
 Nine of these hours must be advocacy and three ethics.

 The Inn's New Practitioners’ Programme (NPP) offers courses both in Advocacy, with a choice of programme for those at the Self-Employed Bar (civil, criminal or family law) or the Employed Bar, and in Ethics.
 Priority for places is given to members of Middle Temple but where possible, we can accommodate other members - please note this is not guaranteed.